jcodic/ddxtools/README.md

    example: performance run time=30<br/>
    example: performance run time=30 threads=8 fill=false compress=false encrypt=false<br/>
 <br/>
-Every tool has it's running file for linux/windows.
+Every tool has it's running file for linux/windows (sh/bat).
 Running with no parameters prints help on commands.<br/>
+All tools contained in one compiled file (ddx-crypto-ver.jar) which you can find in 'target' directory with no dependecies.<br/>
+Put compiled file in some directory on disk and fix script files lines -cp "path_to_your_dir\*"<br/>
+Add script files in path, so you can call it simple, from command line, anywhere.<br/>